• ABOUT SEASAW

-Projecting, the newest album from indie-rock duo Seasaw, will be released on April 21, 2023.
+Projecting is the newest album from indie-rock duo Seasaw, released on April 21, 2023.
 The album was recorded by the Madison, WI band in their apartments throughout 2020 and was mixed by former Madisonian Beau Sorenson (Thao, Death Cab for Cutie).

 Writing, recording, and performing as a two-piece, Seasaw has moved through many iterations to arrive at their newest release.
 Starting out as a folk band obsessed with CocoRosie, they have now fully bloomed into the fuzzed out rock and roll stepchild of their former selves.
 Seasaw lives for metamorphosis and continues to get comfortable embracing the flux.